shellrhythm/shellrhythm-cli/README.md

 # IMPORTANT WARNING TO ANYONE CHECKING OUT THIS BRANCH

-This is a very early version of a rewrite done using the [blessed](https://github.com/jquast/blessed/) package!
+This is a rewrite done using the [blessed](https://github.com/jquast/blessed/) package!
 (Yes, I know, rewrite of a beta, [I'm used to it at this point](https://twitter.com/_GuiguiYT/status/1591835268595720192).)

-Every script that comes from the `master` branch has now `old_` added to it.
-It may be removed at any time once I'm done with rewriting it.
+Every script that comes from the `master` branch has been removed.
+We've been starting up fresh, and now we don't need them anymore!

 ## Status

-Title screen: `95%` (only needs a bit of polish)
+Title screen: `98%` (only needs a bit of polish and access to more options) Chart selector: `55%` (needs to add more information)
-Chart selector: `50%` (needs to add more information)
+Gameplay: `80%` (Missing the pause menu and results screen)
-Gameplay: `2%` (i have something alright)
+Editor: `0%`
 Options: `0%`

 # shellrhythm